South Pole Solo 2019

 No, that isn't a typo - we are going to the South Pole.
-So many amazing people have worked hard to support this journey and I felt it rude not to find a way to share the experience.
-The tried and tested way of recounting any kind of expedition is through show and tell - a bit like being invited over to see your friends or relatives holiday photos (a mere 30 years after the last time this happened and I still shiver at the thought).
+So many amazing people have worked, and contiue to work, hard to support this journey and I felt it rude not to find a way for them to share both the limelight and the experience.
+The tried and tested way of recounting any kind of expedition is through show and tell - a bit like being invited over to see your friends or relatives holiday photos (it’s a mere 30 years after the last time this happened and I still shiver at the thought).
 We do love photos and stories.
 We live in an age where internet access is available almost everywhere in the world which is why we're going to do something a little different.

-There's even internet access in the polar regions.
-But don't get too excited - connectivity is via satellite and the current speed is about 2.4kbps - 0.0024MB (slower than my internet back in 1999)!
+There's internet access in the polar regions.
+But don't get too excited - connectivity is via satellite and the current speed is about 2.4kbps - 0.0024MB (slower than the internet connection I had back in 1999)!

 Back to the reason why

-I'm skiing to the South Pole for several reasons:
+I'm skiing to the South Pole for these reasons:

-- To raise awareness and donations for Soundabout and Meningitis Now.
+To raise awareness and donations for several charities that focus on mental health:

 Solo, Unsupported and Unaided

-The journey will be long and lonely.
+The journey will be long and lonely (that latter description being a key factor).
 There will be no resupplies and no equipment e.g. kites, snow scooters, etc will be used during the ski.
 Currently, only about 26 people have completed this epic journey.